SilkMC/silk/silk-igui/docs/Module.md

 ### The page builder

-The [page builder][net.axay.silk.igui.GuiBuilder.PageBuilder] is the most important part of the gui dsl.
-Inside this builder, you have access [all functions adding elements to the gui][net.axay.silk.igui.GuiBuilder.PageBuilder].
+The [page builder][net.silkmc.silk.igui.GuiBuilder.PageBuilder] is the most important part of the gui dsl.
+Inside this builder, you have access [all functions adding elements to the gui][net.silkmc.silk.igui.GuiBuilder.PageBuilder].

-# Package net.axay.silk.igui
+# Package net.silkmc.silk.igui

 Contains the GUI builder and all GUI implementation classes

-# Package net.axay.silk.igui.elements
+# Package net.silkmc.silk.igui.elements

 GUI elements can be rendered by a GUI implementation

-# Package net.axay.silk.igui.events
+# Package net.silkmc.silk.igui.events

 GUI events are passed to the user of this API for usage in callbacks

-# Package net.axay.silk.igui.observable
+# Package net.silkmc.silk.igui.observable

 Observable lists and properties which are used by GUI elements to handle non-static content